-Climate change, economics muddy West's drive to curb Chinese EVs
+Climate Change, Economics Muddy West's Drive To Curb Chinese Evs

-China's meteoric rise as the world's powerhouse of electric vehicle production makes Western efforts to curb their exports a tough sell -- and means they could even stifle the fight against climate change, analysts warn.
+BEIJING - China's meteoric rise as the world's powerhouse of electric vehicle production makes Western efforts to curb their exports a tough sell - and means they could even stifle the fight against climate change, analysts warn.

-The European Parliament is expected to vote Friday on whether to impose hefty tariffs on imported EVs from China -- part of a bid to protect its automotive industry from low-cost, subsidised competition.
+EU states are expected to vote Friday on whether to impose hefty tariffs on imported EVs from China - part of a bid to protect its automotive industry from low-cost, subsidised competition.

 And the United States has sought to stop a flood of cheap Chinese electric cars from flooding its markets, undercutting its own car giants and pricing out American workers.